mjordan/riprap/README.md

 ### Running tests

 Riprap uses the PHPUnit Bridge component, which, while [recommended practice](https://symfony.com/doc/current/testing.html), is overly complex.
-To get this to install properly, you need to use Composer to first remove the PHPUnit Bridge component, and then reinstall it:
+To get this to install properly, you need to use Composer to first remove the PHPUnit Bridge component, and then reinstall it, as described in the Symfony documentation:

-`composer remove symfony/phpunit-bridge`
+1. `composer remove symfony/phpunit-bridge`
-`composer require symfony/phpunit-bridge`
+1. `composer require --dev symfony/phpunit-bridge`

-Reinstalling it installs PHPUnit and all of its dependencies.
-Once that is complete, from within the `riprap` directory, run:

 `./bin/phpunit`

+Running this command after reinstalling PHPUnit Bridge installs PHPUnit and all of its dependencies, and then runs the Riprap tests.

 ### Coding standards